Source with additional materials available here: https://hd.ndrc.gov.cn/yjzx/yjzx_add.jsp?SiteId=365

 (11) Credit information voluntarily provided by market entities.

-2. Information that is to be cautiously included in accordance with law
+2. Information that shall be cautiously included in accordance with law

 (1) Information involving state secrets, commercial secrets, or personal privacy, as well as information involving minors and other persons lacking full civil capacity, must not be included in the scope of Public Credit Information except as otherwise clearly provided by laws and regulations.